 Clickjacking allows cybercriminals to hide malware and other threats under the content of legitimate sites.
 When visitors click on links on pages that have been clickjacked, they can unknowingly become victims of malware downloads.

-Cloud computing is a mechanism for providing IT-related functionality as a service, allowing users to access technology-enabled services from the Internet without needing the knowledge, expertise or control over supporting infrastructure.
+Cloud computing refers to the process of using Internet-hosted servers, virtual machines, or software as a service, allowing users to access services without needing the knowledge, expertise, or control over the infrastructure that supports them.
+Bus

 This phrase refers to the system configuration stored in a battery-powered memory chip known as the complementary metal-oxide semiconductor (CMOS).
 A computer uses these information for startup functions.